Deterministic roughening in the dc-driven precessional regime of domain walls: Results

+Figure~\ref{fig:stabilitydiag}(a) shows a heat map of $|\mu_{\kappa}|$ as a function of $\kappa$ and $h$ for $\alpha = 0.27$, with unstable regions ($|\mu_\kappa|>1$) highlighted in color, with a color scale corresponding to the magnitude of the multiplier (black corresponding to the threshold case $|\mu_{\kappa}|=1$).
+These linear instability diagrams are quasi-universal as they depend solely on the Gilbert damping $\alpha$, displaying a rich changing structure as $\alpha$ is varied over an experimentally relevant range (see Appendix~\ref{app:LS}).
+In this sense, the choice $\alpha=0.27$ is not special, except that it enables direct comparison with previous numerical and experimental results for Co/Pt thin film multilayer systems~\cite{Metaxas2007,skaugen2019,skaugen2022}.

-Figure~\ref{fig:stabilitydiag}(a) shows a heat map of $|\mu_{\kappa}|$ versus $\kappa$ and $h$ for $\alpha = 0.27$, highlighting only unstable modes ($|\mu_\kappa| > 1$).
-The insets show similar results for other $\alpha$, revealing richer structure \footnote{See the supplemental material \cite{supplemental} for a gallery of instability maps for other $\alpha$ and movie S1.}.
-A flat DW becomes unstable when any allowed mode falls within the “instability feathers”, which extend beyond the negative-mobility regime of the rigid DW model.
-These quasi-universal stability maps depend only on $\alpha$, and can be applied to any system with the same damping by converting $(\kappa, h)$ to physical units using $L_0 = \Delta ({2\tilde{K}/N_n})^{1/2}$ and the Walker field $H_W$~\cite{supplemental}.
+A flat DW becomes linearly unstable when any allowed mode falls within the “instability feathers”, which extend beyond the negative-mobility regime ($1<h<h_S$) of the rigid DW model.
+These quasi-universal stability maps depend only on $\alpha$, and can be applied to any system with the same damping by converting $(\kappa, h)$ to physical units using $L_0$ and the Walker field $H_W$.

 The spectral instability is bounded by the maximum unstable wavevector $\kappa_m$ and a critical field $h_c$ above which flat DWs are stable.
-The point $(\kappa_c, h_c)$ in Fig.~\ref{fig:stabilitydiag} marks a transition to a corrugated phase.
-For $\alpha \ll 1$, the scalings $\kappa_c \approx \kappa_m \sim \alpha^{-1/2}$ and $h_c \sim \alpha^{-2}$ [Fig.~\ref{fig:stabilitydiag}(b)] highlight the key role of Gilbert damping in setting the instability’s characteristic length and field scales.
+The point $(\kappa_c, h_c)$ in the inset of Fig.~\ref{fig:stabilitydiag}(a) marks a transition to a corrugated phase.
+For $\alpha \ll 1$, the scalings $\kappa_c \approx \kappa_m \sim \alpha^{-1/2}$ and $h_c \sim \alpha^{-2}$ [Fig.~\ref{fig:stabilitydiag}(b)] highlight the key role of Gilbert damping in setting the instability’s characteristic length and field scales and how stability diagrams stretch/compress in both directions with changing $\alpha$ (see Fig.~\ref{fig:gallery} in the Appendix).

-The linear stability map of Fig. \ref{fig:stabilitydiag} sets the stage for exploring nonlinear effects in the steady-state DW dynamics.
-In the $u$–$\phi$ model, nonlinearity arises solely from the $\sin(2\phi)$ term in Eq.~\eqref{eq:uphi}, potentially triggering cascade-like interactions and spectral broadening.
+The linear stability map of Fig.~\ref{fig:stabilitydiag} sets the stage for exploring \textit{nonlinear} effects in the steady-state DW dynamics.
+In the $u$--$\phi$ model, nonlinearity arises solely from the $\sin(2\phi)$ term in Eqs.~\eqref{eq:uphi}, potentially triggering cascade-like interactions and spectral broadening.
 We first focus on small, yet experimentally relevant systems, where mode coupling is easier to analyze.